razvanilin/mean-gen/README.md

 ```
 mkdir project_name
 cd project_name
-mean-gen
 ```

+Now use one of the options below

+`mean-gen -p simple` - Will generate a simple template for your project.

+`mean-gen -p user` - Will generate a more complex template for your project with a user login system.

-This will download clone an existing copy of a skeleton application and install the local dependecies for you.
+This will download clone an existing copy of a skeleton application and install the local dependencies for you.
 The cloned application will have basic User sign up, login and profile settings along with picture uploads.

-**More customisation comming soon including a clean project**
+**More customisation coming soon including a clean project**

 ## Run the application ##